ibm-messaging/event-streams-samples/kafka-java-console-sample/docs/CF_Standard_Plan.md

-# IBM Cloud Foundry deployment to a Standard Plan Event Streams
+# IBM Cloud Foundry deployment to a Standard Plan Event Streams for IBM Cloud

 ## Overview